SK53/sk53_floras/whd_flora_detail.md

 * Common Mouse-ear WCVG
 * White Campion V Single plant outside 20
 * Rose Campion V Single plant on tree root plate outside 35 (2021).
-# Crucifers (7)
+# Crucifers : Brassicaceae (7)
-* Thale Cress
+* Thale Cress W
-* Shepherd’s Purse
+* Shepherd’s Purse UWV
-* Wavy Bitter-cress
+* Wavy Bitter-cress W
-* Hairy Bitter-cress
+* Hairy Bitter-cress WV
-* Cuckoo Flower
+* Cuckoo Flower CVG
-* Common Whitlow-grass
+* Common Whitlow-grass CVR Present on many verges, but does particularly well on the stump outside #17.
+A few plants on the asphalt at top of the steps leading to the Church Hall (2021)
-* Narrow-leaved Pepperwort
+* Narrow-leaved Pepperwort P Restricted to road gutters around junction of Derby Road.
+This is a salt tolerant plant so only grows on roads which are gritted in winter.
-# Roses (4)
+# Roses : Rosaceae (4)
-* Hawthorn
+* Hawthorn DCG
-* Midland Hawthorn
+* Midland Hawthorn 'Paul's Scarlet' : actually the hybrid between C. monogyna & C. oxycantha.
 * Dog Rose
-* Herb Robert
+* Herb Robert WCG
-# Peas (8)
+# Peas : Fabaceae (8)
 * Common Vetch
-* Black Medick
+* Black Medick V
 * White Clover
 * Lesser Trefoil
-* Bird’s-foot Trefoil
+* Bird’s-foot Trefoil CV
-* Laburnum
+* Laburnum CP
 * False Acacia CVG best seen just inside the churchyard.
 Suckers from this tree have appeared in the verge in the past.
-There are a couple of very large trees pushing the garden wall of #48 outwards.
+There are a couple of very large trees pushing the garden wall of #48 outwards, which also sometimes sucker in the verge.
 * Broad-leaved Everlasting-pea VG outside 26.
 # Crane's-bills
 * Dove’s-foot Crane’s-bill